 - Guests tend to stay longer because they fall into a comfort zone and are super relaxed

 - Likelihood of long termers (travelers who just don’t leave)

 - Have a lot more respect for the place than other types of hostels

 - Cook with each other

 - More of a chance of making real friends and deeper connections with staff, owner and other travelers

 - Owner/management/staff more likely to get involved with travelers and have a genuine interest

 With the intimacy there is a lot of social interaction, and while not as crazy as their party hostel counterparts there can be times it can get a bit wild.
 Parties do happen, there is drinking and getting high, people do have sex but just a little more discreet than party hostels.

 These are the types of hostels I choose now, the longer I’ve backpacked (and the older I got) I moved away from party hostels and much prefer to stay in smaller ones.
 Not only are they more homelike but it’s like staying in a shared house rather than a hostel.

-You tend to find them in more remote areas, away from the crowds, sometimes in very unique locations; like in the middle of a forest, lakesides, beachsides.
+You tend to find these types of backpacker hostels in more remote areas, away from the crowds, sometimes in very unique locations, or in amongst nature like forests, lakesides, beachside.